-The reporting date for the 2017/2018 Statement of Accounts was 20 July 2018, the date on which the Council's Chief Financial Officer; the Director of Commerce and Customer Services signed the Accounts for issue.
-Any events occurring after this date which have had a material impact on the figure contained within the Statement of Accounts have been added as appropriate.
+The reporting date for the 2018/2019 Statement of Accounts was 26 July 2019, the date on which the Council's Chief Financial Officer; the Head of Finance, signed the Accounts for issue.
+Any events occurring after the Balance Sheet date, but before this date, which have had a material impact on the figure contained within the Statement of Accounts have been added as appropriate.